Reclaim your Body from Pain

 Movement Suppression and Pain

-In response to any threat we will engage the sympathetic nervous system and initiate fight or flight.
+In response to any threat, real or perceived, we engage the sympathetic nervous system which releases cotisol to initiate a fight or flight response.
 This high arousal will bring forth changes in respiration, digestion, body temperature, blood pressure, and muscle tension.
-Ideally, we can allow this “energy” to move us and we can respond by shaking the body, conscious breathing, reaching the arms and legs…or stepping onto our yoga mat.
-Movement helps our nervous system return to homeostasis, a state of relaxation and ease facilitated by the parasympathetic nervous system.
+Ideally, we can allow this “energy” to move us and we can respond by shaking the body, conscious breathing, and moving the arms and legs.
+Movement helps your nervous system return to homeostasis, a state of relaxation and ease facilitated by the parasympathetic nervous system.

 However, we live in a culture of stillness and many of us have learned to override our body’s natural impulses for movement.
 We suppress our sensations, emotions, and movement impulses.
 Suppression of movements inhibits our ability to resolve the nervous system activation into homeostasis and interferes with our ability to access the parasympathetic relaxation response.
 As a result, our muscles retain low levels of incomplete movements in the form of passive tension that is held without conscious awareness.